micropython-sintaxis-basica

 Modules and Libraries

-In Python, modules and libraries allow you to extend the functionality of the language.
-MicroPython includes a selection of standard modules, but we can also create our own or use others developed by the community.
+In Python, modules and libraries allow extending the language’s functionality.
+MicroPython includes a selection of standard modules, but we can also create our own, or use others developed by the community.